 Perch Fishing: Open all year except from May 1 - June 15

 The daily limit is 15.
 The best places to fish are found along breakwalls and piers that drop off into deep (8 -15 feet) water.
 Softshell crayfish, spikes, minnows, spinners and jigs are all great baits to use for perch.

 Smelt fishing is a longtime favorite family pastime that has attracted thousands to Chicago’s lakefront over the years.
 You can set up your equipment at any time, but your net may not enter the water before 7 p.m. and you must leave from Chicago’s harbors by 1 a.m.
 We suggest you wrap it up by 12:30 a.m. to be out of the harbor parking lots by 1 a.m.

 Shore Fishing: Open all year

 In addition to harbors and lagoons, many enjoy fishing along the Chicago River and from the many seawalls, piers and revetments along the lakefront.
-Perch, Rock Bass, Smallmouth & Largemouth Bass, Carp and Panfish can be caught from spring until fall, when Salmon return.
+Perch (except May 1 - June 15), Smallmouth and Largemouth Bass, Salmon, Trout, Steelhead, Sheepshead, Carp, Catfish and Panfish can be caught year round.